Board of Directors

 Member-at-Large

-Tamara is a master gardener with substantial experience working in community, school, and botanical gardens in BC.
-She has worked on urban greening projects, public education initiatives and outdoor experiences, and produced place-based curriculums.
-She has a deep understanding of native plants and best practices to support habitat and pollinator recovery.
-She holds an Honours Specialist degree in Art and Art History and a BFA in Ceramics, and a Masters of Education in Sustainability.
+Tamara is an outdoor educator focused on place-based learning about bees, plants and people.
+She has led projects in community, school, and botanical gardens in BC.
+She has developed urban greening projects, public education initiatives, and produced curriculum and events for people of all ages.
+She has a comprehensive knowledge of native plant nurseries and best practices to support habitat and pollinator recovery.
+She has an Honours Specialist degree in Art and Art History, a BFA in Ceramics, and a Masters of Education in Sustainability.
+Her current PhD studies in Ecology and Consciousness focus on connecting with our natural relationships.

 Member-at-Large